Interwar unemployment and poverty in the United Kingdom: Lloyd George's coalition

 As the Government had funded the Great War largely through borrowing, Britain had run up a large national debt.
 A boom in the economy occurred in 1919 causing unemployment rates to decrease.
-The boom stopped in 1920 when unemployment began to increase, by the time that the Liberal-Conservative coalition lost power at the 1922 general election, the unemployment rate had reached 2,500,000.
-A committee on unemployment was set up in 1920 and recommended public work schemes to ease unemployment, this led to the establishment of the Unemployment Grants Committee.
+The boom stopped in 1920 when unemployment began to rise, and by the time that the Liberal-Conservative coalition lost power at the 1922 general election, the unemployment rate had reached 2,500,000.
+A committee on unemployment was set up in 1920 and recommended public work schemes to ease unemployment, leading to the establishment of the Unemployment Grants Committee.
 As unemployment was not uniform across Britain, it was decided to concentrate schemes in areas of the country that were particularly affected by the economic downturn.
-However, the government wished, also, to return to the gold standard, a move which would have required cuts in public spending.
+However, the government also wished to return to the gold standard, a move that would have required cuts in public spending.
 The Unemployment Insurance Act 1920 extended unemployment benefits to cover all workers who earned less than £250.
-The "Seeking Work Test" was introduced in 1921, it stated to receive full unemployment benefit there had to be evidence the recipient was looking for work.
+The "Seeking Work Test" was introduced in 1921, which stipulated that to receive full employment benefit, there had to be evidence that the recipient was looking for work.

 Conservative policy

 The Unemployment Insurance Act 1927 returned to the principle that workers had to contribute to insurance schemes in order to be a part of them.
-The workhouse system was abolished and replaced with a system of Public Assistance Committees.
+The workhouse system was abolished and replaced with a system of public assistance committeess.

 Labour Policy

-Ramsay MacDonald's Government passed the Development (Loan Guarantees and Grants) Act 1929.
+Ramsay MacDonald's Government passed the Development (Loan Guarantees and Grants) Act 1929 (20 & 21 Geo.
+5. c.
+7).